asaghafi/EGAIN/README.md

 ```

 # Installation
-To install EGAIN using pip:
+To install EGAIN using pip, first install the above requirements with their versions, then:
 ```console
 !pip install EGAIN